 \subsection{Heterogeneous Network Topology}

 Consider the downlink of a two-tier multi-cell heterogeneous network, as illustrated in Fig. \ref{fig:HetNet Topology_2cells}.
-Within each cell, there are one macro BS, several pico BSs and several MUs.
+Within each cell, there is one macro BS, several pico BSs and several MUs.
 Moreover, there exists a radio resource management server (RRMS) in the network which coordinates the resource allocation among BSs.
-All the BSs are connected to and controlled by this central RRMS via a low cost signalling backhaul (e.g., X2 interface in LTE \cite{khan2009LTE}).
-The gray lines between RRMS and each BS indicates the control plane, which represents the signalling interface between macro/pico BSs and RRMS.
+All the BSs are connected to and controlled by this central RRMS via a low-cost signalling backhaul.

-In order to reduce the backhaul cost, only the macro BSs and a portion of the pico BSs are connected to the high speed payload backhaul.
-The other pico BSs do not have direct access to the backhaul and hence need to communicate with the other BSs in order to reach to the backhaul.
-It is assumed that the set of BSs with backhaul connection is known.
+In order to reduce the backhaul cost, only the macro BSs and a portion of the pico BSs are connected to the high-speed payload backhaul.
+The other pico BSs do not have direct access to the backhaul and hence need to communicate with the other BSs in order to reach the backhaul.
+It is assumed that the set of BSs with a backhaul connection is known.

-There are $ K $ data flows that are to be routed from some source BSs, which have connection to the backhaul, to some destined MUs in the network.
-BSs need to communicate with each other to transfer these flows from the sources to the end-users in a multi-hop mode.
-In this regards, some BSs need to relay the data of other source BSs in order to help their data flows reach to the associated mobile users.

-The total available bandwidth is divided into $ M $ subbands which are shared by the BSs for the data transmission (BS to MU or BS to BS transmission).
+There are $ K $ data flows that are to be routed from some source BSs, which have connections to the backhaul, to some destination MUs in the network.
+The BSs need to communicate with each other to transfer these flows from the sources to the end-users in a multi-hop mode.
+In this regard, some BSs need to relay the data of other source BSs in order to help their data flows reach the associated mobile users.
+Moreover, the total available bandwidth is divided into $ M $ subbands, which are shared by the BSs for the data transmission (BS to MU or BS to BS transmission).
 The HetNet topology is represented by a topology graph defined below.

-\begin{definition}{(HetNet Topology Graph)} Define the \textit{topology graph} of the HetNet as a directed graph $ G=\{\mathcal{N},\mathcal{L}\} $ where $ \mathcal{N} $ is the set of all BSs and MUs and $ \mathcal{L} $ is the set of all directed edges (BS-to-BS or BS-to-MU links).
+\begin{definition}{(HetNet Topology Graph)} Define the \textit{topology graph} of the HetNet as a directed graph $ G=\{\mathcal{N},\mathcal{L}\} $, where $ \mathcal{N} $ is the set of all BSs and MUs and $ \mathcal{L} $ is the set of all directed edges (BS-to-BS or BS-to-MU links).
 Each edge $ l\in \mathcal{L} $ is a directed link connecting its head node to its tail node, and is associated with its CSI label $ \{ h_{l,m}, \forall m \} $, where $ h_{l,m} $ represents the channel coefficient between the head and tail nodes of the $ l^{th} $ link on subband $ m $. \end{definition}